Project-RICA/RICA_Client/README.md

     ```
     Trick engine, as its name implies, finds tricks so that prevent vicious users' bad comment.\
     That is, it's a kind of preprocessing engine using AI.
-This engine returns value to RICA Engine.\
+This engine returns value to RICA Engine.
-    RICA will save some comment that it cannot interpret to request analyze about new type of comment.\
-    So other tricks not written in here will be updated later when RICA found it.

   - #### Functions
     Trick engine can be composed various neural networks to enhance the accuracy of each type of tricks.\